T-TECH3/Arduino-Gravity-Matrix/README.md

 ## Simulation Algorithms

 The project has two distinct visual physics algorithms to manipulate the 8x8 LED grid based on the tilt angle ($\theta$) received from the MPU-6050 IMU.
-Before starting the simulation the program will prompt you to input which algorithm the user wants to use.
+Before starting the simulation, the program will allow the user to choose which algorithm to use.

-1. Particle Matrix Simulation (`particle_matrix_simulate`)
-This algorithm approach treats every illuminated pixel as an individual particle of sand subject to gravity.
+1. Particle Matrix Simulation (`particle_matrix_simulate`) This algorithm approach treats every illuminated pixel as an individual particle of sand subject to gravity.

-* **Gravity Vector:** The tilt angle is translated into individual horizontal and vertical components of force using sine and cosine functions:
+* **Gravity Vector:** The tilt angle is translated into individual horizontal and vertical components of force using sine and cosine functions in radians:
   $$F_x = \sin(\theta), \quad F_y = \cos(\theta)$$
 * **Coordinate Surrounding Mapping:** The function scans the grid to find active pixels (`1`).
 For each active pixel, it evaluates all 8 immediate neighboring spaces $(k, l)$ where $k, l \in \{-1, 0, 1\}$.
 * **Neighboring Score:** If a neighboring cell is empty (`0`), the algorithm calculates a gravitational weight score for that vacancy: